zapier/zapier-platform-cli/README.md

 Most applications require some sort of authentication - and Zapier provides a handful of methods for helping your users authenticate with your application.
 Zapier will provide some of the core behaviors, but you'll likely need to handle the rest.

-You can access the data tied to your authentication via the `bundle.authData` property in any method called in your app.
+> Hint: You can access the data tied to your authentication via the `bundle.authData` property in any method called in your app.

 ### Basic